 Suppose that in Marco and Annie’s case, Jose is notified of the petition for stepparent adoption (see below) and does not want to consent to the adoption.
 In this case, all is not lost; however, because a parent is entitled to certain rights such as the right to visit with and parent their child, the non-consenting parent’s rights must somehow be dealt with.
 There are a few different ways this can happen:

 - If the parent has either deserted a child without means of identifying the child or its parents (i.e., the parent dropped an infant on a stranger’s doorstep and disappeared) or has otherwise abandoned the child, it is not necessary for the stepparent to obtain his or her consent;

 - Consent is not necessary if the parent’s rights were terminated in another proceeding.
-This can happen if: (1) the parent has executed a surrender document witnessed by two witnesses; (2) the parent has abandoned the child; (3) the parent has engaged in behavior that endangers the life, safety, well-being or health of the child; (4) the parent is incarcerated for a certain period of time; (5) a child has been an adjudicated dependent and the parent has not complied with the case plan filed with the court; or (6) the parent has engaged in “egregious conduct” that threatened the health and well-being of the child or a sibling of the child.
+This can happen if: (1) the parent has executed a surrender document witnessed by two witnesses; (2) the parent has abandoned the child; (3) the parent has engaged in behavior that endangers the life, safety, well-being or health of the child; (4) the parent is incarcerated for a certain period of time; (5) a child has been adjudicated dependent and the parent has not complied with the case plan filed with the court; or (6) the parent has engaged in “egregious conduct” that threatened the health and well-being of the child or a sibling of the child.
 Rights may be terminated if the parent has been served with notice and the petition but does not respond to the petition or show up at any hearing.
-There are other circumstances that can result in a termination of a parent’s rights; an attorney can explain the range of circumstances under which a parent’s rights can be terminated.
+There are other circumstances that can result in the termination of a parent’s rights; an attorney can explain the range of circumstances under which a parent’s rights can be terminated.